rdmcolorz/cs_digest/README.md

 ## Meeting Times

-* Every Sunday as 4pm (subject to change so check slack)
+* Every Sunday at 4pm (subject to change so check slack)

 ## How to create your own branch for the club